 Even though this gland has been known about since antiquity, its function in humans is still poorly understood.
 What we do know is that in diurnal and nocturnal vertebrates, it produces and releases the hormone melatonin in a rhythmic manner, during the night.
 The pineal gland converts tryptophan – an amino acid – into serotonin, and then into melatonin in a two-step process.
 From experiments on rats in the 1960s, it has been demonstrated that melatonin synthesis is low when animals are exposed to light, and high in darkness.
 Many direct and indirect observations show that the release of melatonin is tied to sleep.
 The daily onset of melatonin secretion is correlated with the onset of nocturnal sleepiness.
 Since melatonin production responds to light, if you live in the northern hemisphere, during the winter months your body may produce it at higher than normal levels.
 This change has been linked to seasonal affective disorder (SAD) or ‘winter depression’ as it is also known.

 Researchers at Oregon Health and Science University found that the circadian rhythm becomes disturbed in patients with SAD symptoms.
 (The circadian rhythm is the internal body clock – a 24-hour cycle of physiological processes that tells our bodies when to sleep and rise).
-Authors noted that the disturbance is similar to persistent jet lag.
+The authors noted that the disturbance is similar to persistent jet lag.
 Patients who were ‘night owls’ had misaligned rhythms that responded best to taking low-dose melatonin in the afternoon or evening, while ‘morning larks’ experienced the most anti-depressant effects by taking a low dose of melatonin in the morning.
 This melatonin treatment didn’t cause drowsiness because the dose was lower than what is usually taken at bedtime to induce sleepiness.

 Thus, it seems that the primary function of the pineal gland is modulating sleep patterns.
 Studies have revealed that endogenous melatonin is correlated with the decrease in body temperature that happens during sleep.
 It has been suggested that a rapid decrease in core body temperature increases the chances of sleep onset, and may also make it easier to enter into the deeper stages of sleep.
 It hasn’t been firmly established to what extent body temperature affects sleepiness itself, but some evidence supports the notion.
 For example, having a naturally elevated body temperature may be linked to insomnia.
 In addition, being too hot or too cold can mess with your internal body temperature, making it a challenge to fall asleep or stay asleep.
 Moreover, exercising before going to sleep, or soon before, also makes it difficult to fall asleep.
 This is believed to be because it raises your body temperature (as well as your heart rate).

 In a broader context, it’s interesting to consider the pineal gland from an evolutionary perspective.
 Firstly, let’s consider why we sleep in the first place.
 One possibility is that sleep has adaptive value because it involves a drop in metabolism by up to 10%, which would have been useful in our evolutionary past when our ancestors would struggle to find enough food to sustain keep them alive long enough to reproduce.
-Having a long stretch of time when less energy in the body is being used would allow a creature to save energy for eating, mating and other activities which help the organism to survive.
-This might explain why many animals sleep at night, rather than the day.
+Having a long stretch of time when less energy in the body is being used would allow a creature to save energy for eating, mating, and other activities which help the organism to survive.
+This might explain why many animals sleep at night, rather than during the day.
 Nighttime is colder, so warm-blooded animals would have to use up more energy to stay warm if they were awake.
 This is known as the ‘hibernation theory’ of sleep (Webb, 1974) and it could shed light on why some animals sleep longer than others.
 Smaller animals need to conserve more energy because their metabolisms are higher, which it’s beneficial for them to sleep more.

 In evolutionary biology, there’s a concept known as exaptation: a shift in the function of a trait during evolution.
 A trait can evolve to serve one specific function, but over time it may come to serve another function.
 Sleep may have originally evolved to conserve energy and stop animals from moving about and alerting their presence to predators.
 But over millions of years, other functions have been added to this period of sleep.
 One critical process that takes place during sleep is the consolidation of memories.

 Comparisons with other species are also quite revealing.
 In humans, light-sensitive nerve cells in the retina detect light, which eventually travels to the pineal gland and affects melatonin production.
 Many different species have a parietal eye (also known as a third eye) which itself is light sensitive.
 It sits on top of the head and sends impulses to the pineal gland, which differ depending on if it’s day or night.
 Like in humans, this third eye regulates the sleep-wake cycle.
-The tuatara, a lizard-like reptile, has a parietal eye with a small lens, cornea and retina.
-Most lizards, frogs and lampreys – and some species of fish – have parietal eyes.
+The tuatara, a lizard-like reptile, has a parietal eye with a small lens, cornea, and retina.
+Most lizards, frogs, and lampreys – and some species of fish – have parietal eyes.
 However, while the parietal eye is photoreceptive, it cannot actually ‘see’ (it does not form images) – even in the tuatara, which has a well-developed parietal eye.

 All species that have a parietal eye are ‘cold-blooded’ or ectothermic (an animal whose regulation of body temperature depends on the environment, from external sources such as sunlight or a heated rock surface).
 Our pre-mammalian ancestors had a parietal eye but it was lost during the evolutionary towards the mammalian form.
 We can trace the evolution of the pineal gland by looking at fossil evidence; we can see that our pre-mammalian ancestors had a pineal foramen, a tube that pierces the roof of the skull, which is there for the parietal eye.
 What’s interesting is that experiments on lizards have demonstrated that removing their parietal eye affects their thermoregulation, or ability to regulate their body temperature.
 Scientists believe that the parietal eye in our pre-mammalian ancestors had the same function.